bmstu-iu9/refal-5-lambda/docs/2-intro.en.md

 It is possible to derive the last element only by sequential truncating the first element until the sequence is empty – the last truncated element is the last element in the list.
-In order to concatenate (paste) two lists, the elements in the first list must be appended to the beginning of the second list in reverse order.
+In order to concatenate (glue) two lists, the elements in the first list must be appended to the beginning of the second list in reverse order.